Bachelor of Science in Nursing

 - Child Abuse Clearance

-- Health Physical to include documentation of immunizations, Tuberculin test and Hepatitis B vaccination (form provided)
+- Health Physical which includes documentation of immunizations, and Tuberculin test

-- CPR certification for health care providers through the American Heart Association, Red Cross or an organization approved by the program
+- CPR certification for health care providers through the American Heart Association

 - Proof of Medical Insurance Coverage